neo-project/docs/docs/en-us/reference/rpc/latest-version/api.md

 ## Test tools

-You can use the Chrome extension in Postman to facilitate the test (Installation of the Chrome extension requires Internet connection), the following is a test screenshot:
+You can use the Chrome extension in Postman to facilitate the test (Installation of the Chrome extension requires Internet connection).
+A test screenshot is shown below:

 ![image](../../../assets/api_3.jpg)